 - Choose <random> from the Field menu, and set the size range by specifying Minimum and Maximum sizes.
 Sizing symbols randomly is a good way to provide visual variety for nonthematic layers.
 For example, you can set the height of three-dimensional trees in a scene to random to make a natural-looking forest.

 - Write an expression to determine size.
-Choose <expression> from the Field menu, or click the Set an expression button to open the Expression Builder dialog box.
+Choose Custom from the Field menu, or click the Set an expression button to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value for the size variable.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.

 In the case of a 3D layer in a scene, you can uncheck Maintain aspect ratio to change Height and Width independently.
-Height modifies the Z-axis and width modifies the X- and Y-axes simultaneously.
+Height modifies the z-axis and width modifies the x- and y-axes simultaneously.

 - Optionally, check the Enable size range check box to limit the size of the symbols to a specified range.
 A histogram shows the data distribution, and you can specify what value corresponds to the minimum and maximum of the size range.
 This option is not available when the size variable is set to <random>.
-When Enable size range is unchecked the symbol size is determined by the values returned from the field, the expression, or the random setting, expressed in the current map units.
+When Enable size range is not checked, the symbol size is determined by the values returned from the field, the expression, or the random setting, expressed in the current map units.

 - Optionally, choose a Normalization field.
 Normalization is only available when the size variable is set to a field.
-It is not available when the size variable is set it to an expression or to <random>.
+It is not available when the size variable is set to an expression or to <random>.